-Don’t give an access code for one device to two or three people travelling together.
-Hell, don’t give it to one person travelling by themselves.
+Don’t give an access code for one device to two or three people traveling together.
+Hell, don’t give it to one person traveling by themselves.
 If you’re going to insist on using those stupid login systems, at least don’t add insult to injury by limiting the number of devices as well.

-It’ll make essentially no difference to the Internet speed, and you’ll stop frustrating people for no good reason.
+It’ll make essentially no difference to the Wi-Fi speed, and you’ll stop frustrating people for no good reason.
 Fewer frustrated guests = better reviews = more money in your pocket.

 None of these changes are particularly expensive, difficult or time-consuming to make — yet any one of them will make for happier customers.
 Doesn’t that sound like a good thing?